ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 ## Long Term

+### Remove special case for UI-demo in `Implement\Layout\Page\Renderer::setHeaderVars`

+Currently `Implement\Layout\Page\Renderer::setHeaderVars` contains a special case for if it is used in the context of the Kitchen Sink.
+This is due to the fact, that the demo for the complete page provides its own entry point, which requires adjustments in the paths to javascript files.
+A special case like this, however, is clunky and should be removed if possible.
+This seems to require adjustments in the way that javascript is included and a base paths for the current script is set.
+It might also be advisable to build the complete page demo in another way.

 ### Balance or Unify Cards and Items

 The Cards were introduced as one of the first elements in the UI-framework to